guilhermecostam/Schedate/README.md

 git clone https://github.com/guilhermecostam/Schedate.git
 ```

-Then run the application on some server of your choice and use the folder database banco_db.
+Then run the application on some server of your choice and use the folder database `banco_db`.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.

+---

+Made with :zap: by Guilherme Costa.
+[Get in touch!](https://www.linkedin.com/in/guilhermecostam/)